afterpay/sdk-ios/docs/src/getting-started/cash-app-pay.md

 Your app will redirect to Cash App for authorization.
 When the authorization is completed, your redirect URL will be called and the `RedirectNotification` will post.
 Then, the SDK will fetch your authorized request and return it to your Observer, as part of the change to the `.approved` state.

+### Unhappy Path

+If the Customer does not have Cash App installed on thier device then they will redriect to a webpage prompting them to download Cash App.
+In the event the customer does not download Cash App, then the SDK will remain in the `polling` state.
+The SDK does not handle this edge case and instead it is up to the implementor to set a reasonable timeout and treat the checkout as failed once that timeout is exceeded.
+It is suggested to dismiss any loading states and restart the Cash App Pay flow as to not block the customer from checking out.

 ### Step 6B: Validate the Cash App Pay Order